audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 ### Flanger (linear)

-Unlike a regular flanger (which cycles up and down repeatedly), this plug-in creates a single high-frequency flange, and you can set the position of that high-frequency point, anywhere between the start and end of the selection and beyond.
+Unlike a regular flanger (which cycles up and down repeatedly), this plugin creates a single high-frequency flange, and you can set the position of that high-frequency point, anywhere between the start and end of the selection and beyond.

 {% file src="../../.gitbook/assets/Flangerl.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>